dd-obua/Mic-1-1-Portfolio/README.md

 # 📖 Portfolio: Mobile version <a name="about-project"></a>

-**Portfolio: Mobile version** is the mobile version of my portfolio website.
+**Portfolio: Desktop version** is the mobile version of my portfolio website.

 ## 🛠 Built With <a name="built-with"></a>